 A10 Networks Thunder® SSL Insight fulfills the promise of Zero Trust by restoring full traffic visibility.
 By taking a “decrypt once, inspect many times” approach, our solution lets the entire security infrastructure inspect all traffic in clear text, at fast speeds, to avoid performance penalties and excess complexity.
 The following additional features also support the four key principles of Zero Trust discussed above:

-Without centralized and dedicated SSL inspection/TLS inspection, the Zero Trust model is unable to do what it was designed to do – protect our networks, users and data from threats residing inside and outside the network.
-SSL Insight provides a complete solution that not only enables the inspection of all incoming and outgoing traffic, but also provides additional security services that can help strengthen your Zero Trust strategy.
+Without dedicated TLS inspection, the Zero Trust model is unable to protect our networks, users and data from threats residing inside and outside the network.